Can pets eat Soy Sauce?

 Description

-Soy sauce is a fermented seasoning made from soybeans, salt, water, and usually wheat, then aged for deep savory flavor.
-It is used in marinades, stir-fries, noodle bowls, sushi dipping, and glaze sauces.
-The finished liquid is highly concentrated in sodium.
+Soy sauce is a fermented seasoning made from soybeans, salt, water, and usually wheat, aged for deep savory flavor.
+Highly concentrated in sodium.

-Common styles include light soy, dark soy, tamari, sweet soy, and low- sodium versions.
-Even reduced-sodium products remain salty for pets.
-Prepared sauces such as teriyaki or stir-fry blends often add garlic, onion, sugar, chili paste, or vinegar.
+Common styles include light soy, dark soy, tamari, and sweet soy.
+Even reduced-sodium products remain salty.
+Teriyaki and stir-fry blends often add garlic, onion, sugar, or chili.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.